Galveston District Court and County Court Plan

 Galveston County Jail - If a defendant is in jail on criminal charges pending in Galveston County, the Judge of the District Court or County Court at Law shall appoint an attorney; or, if applicable, the Misdemeanor Mental Health Public Defender’s Office; not later than the end of the first working day after the Court receives the request for appointed counsel.

-If an indigent defendant is jail based on another county’s warrant, a District or County Court at Law Judge will appoint legal counsel for the defendant if, on the eleventh day after the arrest, the defendant is still in the custody of Galveston County.
-The Indigent Defense Coordinator shall deliver a completed pauper’s oath and request for counsel to the jail docket duty Judge with jail docket duty or to the appropriate local administrative judge.
+Law Judge will appoint legal counsel for the defendant if, on the 11th day after the arrest, the defendant is still in the custody of Galveston County.
+The Indigent Defense Coordinator shall deliver a completed pauper's oath and request for counsel to the jail docket duty Judge with jail docket duty or to the appropriate local administrative judge.
 Only a District Court Judge or County Court at Law Judge shall appoint counsel.

 B. Released on Bond

-C. Out of County Warrants
+C. Out-of-County Warrants

-If an indigent defendant is arrested on a warrant issued in a county other than the county in which the arrest was made and the defendant has not been transferred or released into the custody of the county issuing the warrant before the 11th day after the date of the arrest and if counsel has not otherwise been appointed by the arresting county under Article 1.51 C, the District Court Judge or County Court at Law Judge with jail docket duty shall immediately appoint a qualified attorney to represent the defendant in any matter under Chapter 11 or 17, regardless of whether adversarial judicial proceedings have been initiated against the defendant in the arresting county.
+If an indigent defendant is arrested on a warrant issued in a county other than the county in which the arrest was made and the defendant has not been transferred or released into the custody of the county issuing the warrant before the 11th day after the date of the arrest and if counsel has not otherwise been appointed by the arresting county under Article 1.051(c-1), C.C.P, the District Court Judge or County Court at Law Judge with jail docket duty shall immediately appoint a qualified attorney to represent the defendant in any matter under Chapter 11 or 17, regardless of whether adversarial judicial proceedings have been initiated against the defendant in the arresting county.

 The court may not direct or encourage the defendant to communicate with the attorneys representing the State until the court advises the defendant of the right to counsel and the procedure for requesting appointed counsel and the defendant has been given a reasonable opportunity to request appointed counsel.